SyncholisticMG/gh/chapter3/inspiration.md

 The more card questions the player answers correctly, the more often he can spin the YB and tap into the DNA wisdom, without limit.
-It is simple and effective and as it all happens in no-time space the opportunities for clarity are only restricted to the questions the players ask.
+It is simple and effective and as it all happens in no-time-space the opportunities for clarity are only restricted to the questions the players ask.

 Using the YB technology to read our DNA data stream can be most